Animal Carcass Regulations in Alabama

 ## Animal Carcass Regulations in Idaho

-In Idaho, dead animal carcasses need to be removed in Within 72 hours commonly cited
+In Idaho, dead animal carcasses need to be removed within 72 hours commonly.

 Allowed methods include: